-Canyonlands National Park, Utah, is where Aron Ralston famously amputated his own right arm when it got pinned under a boulder.
+Canyonlands National Park, Utah, is in the incredibly beautiful but treacherous area where Aron Ralston famously amputated his own right arm when it got pinned under a boulder.
 Ralston, the subject of the James Franco film 127 Hours, had the right idea: Searches and rescues in this remote desert region—where visitors routinely fall off ledges or are overcome by heat and dehydration—can take days.

 Hawaii Volcanoes National Park, on the Big Island, is home to Kilauea, which still spews hot ash and lava into the sea.
 Follow the advice of rangers and signage and you’ll get a scary-but-safe peek at this hothead in action.